BANGOR, ME — December 15, 2020

 that remote learning has not affected children academically or

 emotionally.
 Going so far as to claim that they are thriving.
-WHAT??
-Are

 Consider, for example, the local 16-year-old boy who killed himself this month.